bcoles/kasld/docs/kaslr.md

   [Default text base](#default-text-base-and-kaslr-alignment).
 - **search space** — how many slots a quantity could still be in, given the evidence, which is the brute-force cost of that row.
-The readout carries the count, and states it against the set the row narrows wherever that set is a window rather than an address width (`24 of 512`).
+The readout carries the count, and states it against the set the row narrows wherever one can be
+  established: the window that remains once every observation locating the kernel is withheld (`24 of 490`), else a window proved from the run or the one the architecture declares.
+Absent where no such set exists, since a reduction counted against an address width is not a reduction.
 See [usage.md](usage.md#default-text-mode).
 - **entropy** — the number of random bits in the placement, `log2(slots)`; the same fact as the search space, expressed as a logarithm, and shown as